 Glen Eira Town Hall was built in 1885 and was originally known as Caulfield Shire Hall.
 The original design of Shire surveyor Sydney Smith was much more elaborate, and cost issues only allowed council to implement part of it.

-There is no known image of the first building but it had no clock tower and was single storey plain brick with a modest sized hall.
-It also housed a post office and courthouse accessible via an entrance off Hawthorn Road.
-The foundation stone was laid in December 1884 by Shire President J W Crosbie.
-A second storey (without the tower top) and a portico were added in 1891.
+There is no known image of the first building, but it had no clock tower and was single-storey plain brick with a modest sized hall.
+It also housed a post office and courthouse accessible from Hawthorn Road.
+It got its second storey (without the tower top) and a portico in 1891.

-In 1991, the award winning Caulfield Municipal Offices extension opened.
-In 1993 Caulfield Library moved from its former location in Maple Street to its present site.
+The award-winning Caulfield Municipal Offices extension opened in 1991, and Caulfield Library moved from Maple Street to its present site in 1993.